The Difference Between Hemp Oil and CBD Oil

-Hemp oils and other hemp food products are becoming widely available across the country.
+The 2018 Farm Bill legalized hemp nationwide.
+As a result, hemp oils and other hemp derived products are becoming widely available across the country.
 Many supermarkets and health food stores offer hemp hearts and hemp seed oils.
 They can be purchased across the country with no restriction.
-CBD oils are often found in vape shops, health food stores, and at times holistic health facilities.
-They can be purchased freely across the nation.
+Hemp-derived CBD oils are often found in vape shops, health food stores, and holistic health facilities.

-Cannabis oil is more restricted within the U.S. Many states have recently passed positive medicinal or recreational cannabis bills.
+Cannabis oil derived from plants containing over 0.3% THC faces more restrictions in the United States, with its legal status varying per jurisdiction.
+Many states have recently passed positive medicinal or recreational cannabis bills.
 It is important to note that THC has many unique qualities and applications beyond recreational use.
 The preference between THC and CBD is a case by case distinction.
-At times, a preparation high in THC can be more effective than other oils.
-If you are fortunate enough to have these products are available to you, you should be sure to make good use of them.
+At times, a preparation with high amounts of THC can be more effective than other oils.
+If you are fortunate enough to have these products available to you, consult with a doctor to make good use of them.

 It only takes a little bit of investigation to clarify what the product you are examining contains.
 If you see that the advertised hemp oil is comprised of only hemp seed, you are looking at a purely dietary supplement.
-If the description mentions cannabinoids, then you can typically expect either pure CBD or a mixture of crucial phytocannabinoids.
-THC preparations should be clearly labeled, but you can always reach out to the manufacturer to ensure the details.
+If the description mentions cannabinoids, then you can typically expect either pure CBD or a mixture of crucial phytocannabinoids, in which case it would be considered CBD oil.
+THC contents should be clearly labeled, but you can always reach out to the manufacturer to ensure the details.

-Stay informed, stay safe, and be sure to enjoy the many benefits that the hemp plant has to offer!
+Stay informed, stay safe, and be sure to enjoy the many benefits that the cannabis plant has to offer!